Sports Funding 2019-2020

 Provision for PE at Staynor Hall Community Primary Academy is high quality and a key drive for school improvement.
 As a relatively new school, our provision is rapidly evolving and improving.
-We have, and continue to further develop, an innovative, varied PE curriculum.
+We have, and continue to further develop an innovative, varied PE curriculum.
 We couple this with a growing range of extra-curricular opportunities which combine to have a positive influence on the concentration, attitude and academic achievement of all our children.
-We want to provide opportunities for our pupils to become physically literate and confident in a way which supports their health and fitness as they move towards making their own choices as young adults.
-In addition we aim to provide opportunities for children to compete in sport and other activities in order to build character and help to embed values such as team work, fairness and respect.
+We want to provide opportunities for our pupils to become physically literate and confident in a way that supports their health and fitness as they move towards making their own choices as young adults.
+In addition, we aim to provide opportunities for children to compete in sport and other activities in order to build character and help to embed values such as teamwork, fairness, and respect.

-We employ a specialist Sports Coach who delivers PE lessons to all of our children throughout the week.
+We employ a Sports Coach who delivers PE lessons to all of our children throughout the week.
 He also works alongside our teaching team to coach and develop them as PE teachers.
-Our EYFS children also access high quality outdoor provision throughout the week to promote their physical development, focussing on both gross and fine motor skills
+Our EYFS children also access high-quality outdoor provision throughout the week to promote their physical development, focussing on both gross and fine motor skills

 We are developing partnerships with a range of external providers within the local community to ensure we can target and make provision for the whole school in a range of extra-curricular activities.
 To further enhance opportunities for our children, we enter as many competitions as possible, allowing as many children as possible to apply their skills in a competitive context.
 We invest in the Selby School Sport Partnership Network, who work to facilitate a lot of these competitions but we also instigate fixtures and events with other local schools and we have now entered the ESFA football leagues and competitions.

 It is expected that schools will see an improvement against the following 5 key indicators: